CSX in Maryland

 CSX and the Maryland Community

-- In partnership with state and local economic development agencies, businesses invested approximately $210,000 in new or expanded railserved facilities on CSX or its connecting regional and short lines in 2013.
-These investments will generate more new jobs at those businesses.
+- In partnership with state and local economic development agencies, Maryland businesses invested more than $26 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.

-- CSX sponsored City Year service days in Baltimore, Curtis Bay and Bladensburg.
+- CSX sponsored a City Year service day in Baltimore.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- In 2013, CSX contributed more than $1.1 million to organizations in Maryland, including the Alliance for Community Trees, Anacostia Watershed Society, United Way, Chesapeake Bay Foundation, Maryland Food Bank and Maryland Operation Lifesaver.
+- In 2014, CSX contributed nearly $526,000 to organizations in Maryland, including the Anacostia Watershed Society, United Way, Chesapeake Bay Foundation, Maryland Food Bank and the Star-Spangled 200.

 ** This figure includes current and former employees.